Working with a Faculty Honors Advisor

 Take responsibility for running meetings with your advisor.
 Arrive with an agenda of issues and questions you want to raise.
 Prioritize them so that you are asking the most important questions first.

 Keep track of time during the meeting to assure that your most important concerns are addressed.
-At the same time, respect your mentor by knowing how much time she or he has available.
+At the same time, respect your mentor by knowing how much time they have available.
 Agree to schedule another meeting to discuss topics that remain at the end of the hour.

 At the conclusion of a meeting or through email, summarize any agreements that have been reached.
 Restate what you will be doing and what your mentor has agreed to do for you.
-Ask your mentor to respond if she disagrees with anything you have stated.
+Ask your mentor to respond if they disagree with anything you have stated.

 In one of your early meetings with your advisor, your meeting agenda should include developing a work plan with short-term and long-terms goals.
 It should also include a timeframe for reaching your goals.
 If you need to modify your work plan later, inform your mentor and agree upon a new timeframe.